cr0wst/demo-twofactor/rough-draft.md

     ('phone', 'phone', 'USER', 15555555555);
 ```

 You should now be up and running.
-Boot up the application, and try to login.
-Assuming that your api key, api secret, and seeded phone number are correct; you should receive a text message with a four-digit code.
+Boot up the application, and try to log in.
+Assuming that your API key, API secret, and seeded phone number are correct; you should receive a text message with a four-digit code.

 ## What Did We Do?
 We did a ***lot*** of things.